Vkrishm/Project3/README.md

 - Data analytics and charging station concentration arms commercial and public decision makers to direct resources optimally
 - Public policy can then be directed in a certain direction
-- Commercial decisions can be made optimally based on current and potential sales opportunities
+- Commercial decisions can be made optimally based on current and potential sales opportunities --
+- Data was stored and extracted in SQL (project 3 final / SQL) folder
+- Data visualisations made using Java(Project 3 final/Java) and Project 3 final/visualisations) and Python(data.ipynb)
+- Flask with interactive routes (Project 3 Final/API_Flask)

 How to use and interact with Project: